HouzuoGuo/laitos/doc/[Daemon]-telnet-server.md

 ## Introduction
-The plain text telnet server provide access to app commands via very basic client programs, such as `telnet`, `netcat`, and `HyperTerminal`.
+The plain text telnet server provide access to app commands via rudimentary client software such as `telnet`, `netcat`, and `HyperTerminal`.

-The sockets are served via both TCP and UDP ports in plain text.

-Due to the incredibly simple communication protocol, the text information exchanged between server and client are prone to attacks such as eavesdropping, therefore only use plain text sockets in trusted private network!
+The server is capable of operating on both TCP and UDP.
+Due to the simplicity of underlying protocol, data are exchanged in plain text between client software and this server daemon.
+See tips below.

 ## Configuration
 1. Construct the following JSON object and place it under JSON key `PlainSocketDaemon` in configuration file: